arvinxx/Wicked-Problem-in-Design-Thinking/docs/3-The Doctrine of Placements.md

-# The Doctrine of Placements 定位学说
+# The Doctrine of Placements 定位理论

 > By “liberal art” I mean a discipline of thinking that may be shared to some degree by all men and women in their daily lives and is,in turn, mastered by a few people who practice the discipline with distinctive insight and sometimes advance it to new areas of innovative application.